thoughtworks/mcp4openapi/mcp-openapi/README.md

 # MCP OpenAPI Server

-A generic, configurable MCP (Model Context Protocol) server that automatically generates tools, resources, and prompts from OpenAPI specifications and hosts a proxy, via the MCP protocol, to those API endpoints.
+A multipurpose, configurable MCP (Model Context Protocol) server that automatically generates MCP tools, resources, and prompts from OpenAPI specifications and hosts a proxy, via the MCP protocol, to those API endpoints.

 Given a set of openapi specs, it will create, via sensible defaults, a set of MCP Tools and MCP Resources.
 Also given a set of prompts provided as a set of JSON files, it will create MCP prompts for them and will be published together with the MCP Tools and Resources as a complete set of MCP capabilities to be used by any tool enabled LLM.